Wilton Library will be closed on Monday, May 26 for Memorial Day.

 Location: Rimer Room

 Please join the Fairfield Country Writers Group for a session on Creating Compelling Characters.
 This will be a how-to session on writing characters that readers love.
+Are you worried that your characters are not as interesting as you had hoped they might be?
+Well, look no further!

 The Sandwich Generation Seminar Series: Senior Care